Withdrawals and Reduced Course Loads

 These funds may have to be adjusted depending upon a student's total cost of attendance for the year.

 Students contemplating a withdrawal should discuss the impact of their specific billing and financial aid with the director of Financial Aid.
-Students who fail to register properly for the academic period in which they were anticipated to attend OR fail to properly register with the Office of Cooperative Legal Education for their co-op rotation are automatically considered to have withdrawn from the institution.
+Students who fail to register properly for the academic period in which they were anticipated to attend OR fail to properly register with the Center for Co-op and Professional Advancement for their co-op rotation are automatically considered to have withdrawn from the institution.
 Financial aid for these periods will automatically be canceled.